 1) Taking a broader view, ensure substantial tax compliance and ignore defaults that are merely technical in nature.

-- 12- Edward Snowden, a computer expert and former CIA administrator, released confidential Government documents to the press about the existence of Government surveillance programmes.
-According to many legal experts and the US Government, his action violated the Espionage act of 1971, which identified the leak of State secret as an act of treason.
+- 12- Edward Snowden, a computer expert, and former CIA administrator, released confidential Government documents to the press about the existence of Government surveillance programs.
+According to many legal experts and the US Government, his action violated the Espionage Act of 1971, which identified the leak of State secrets as an act of treason.
 Yet, despite the fact that he broke the law, Snowden argued that he had a moral obligation to act.
-He gave a justification for his “whistle blowing” by stating that he had a duty “to inform the public as to that which is done in there name and that which is done against them.”
+He gave a justification for his “whistle blowing” by stating that he had a duty “to inform the public as to that which is done in their name and that which is done against them.”

 According to Snowden, the Government’s violation of privacy had to be exposed regardless of legality since more substantive issues of social action and public morality were involved here.
 Many agreed with Snowden.
 Few argued that he broke the law and compromised national security, for which he should be held accountable.

 Do you agree that Snowden’s actions were ethically justified even if legally prohibited?
 Why or why not?
 Make an argument by weighing the competing values in this case (250 words ) 20

 UPSC CSE General Studies Paper 4 (GS4) Question Paper: Analysis

 As we stated in the ClearIAS approach to Ethics paper earlier, UPSC once again clarified (through this question paper) that the GS4 paper is not just about ethics, but it’s all about your problem-solving skills in general.